Single Card Enrollment — API Reference

 3. If the fingerprint fails, it is usually due to a lost/stolen card, an inactive card, or a card that is otherwise unable to transact.

-Given that every card subscription created through Single Card Enrollment needs to be subject to card holder verification, you will have to subsequently make the call to start card verification:
+Every card subscription created through Single Card Enrollment is subject to cardholder verification, so the SDK immediately follows up with the call to start it:

 API Request